municipio-se/municipio-deployment/README.md

 | WEB_SERVER_USER_STAGE           | Host web server user                                                         | true     |
 | GITHUB_TOKEN                    | Github token for github npm package usage, use built in secrets.GITHUB_TOKEN | true     |
 | ACF URL                         | A url where a zip-file with ACF PRO can be found (ACF provides a url).       | true     |

+## Additional Setup
+A fully functional website will not be automatically created when this deployment script has been executed.
+Some local site configuration has to be created in the a ./config/ folder on the the local machine.
+This is basically a wp-config.php split in multiple files, for a better overview of the configuration.

+All neccesary configuration-example files can be found in the ./config-example folder in this repository.
+All files ending in -example.php is optional.
+To use them, simply remove the '-example' extenstion.

+The configuration files should be reviewed in full in order to configure the site to your linkings.

+## Contribution
+You may contribute to this repository if you feel that anything is missing.
+Simply send a pull request, and we will review it as soon as possible.